BilkentCompGen/valor/README.md

 ===========

-	Change SV_TO_FIND variable in the make file to find different variants #TODO change this to cmdline variable
+	Change SV_TO_FIND variable in the make file to find different variants

 Type:

 	make libs

 	make

 	cp valor /path/to/your/favorite/binaries (or sudo make install)